dracohu2025-cloud/awesome-nano-banana/examples/example.md

 ```
 Create your cinematic close-up of aiming for a shot

-Copy the prompt below and CREATE YOUR OWN PHOTO LIKE THIS  with Nano Banana Pro

-Bookmark  this now and recreate this with your selfie later.

-How to:
- 1) Download the Gemini app from the Play Store or App Store.
- 2) Open the app and tap on the " Create image" button.
- 3) Tap the + icon, click Gallery, and select a photo of yourself.
-   > Note: For best results, use a photo where your face fills about 70% of the screen.
- 4) Go to the @NanoBanana_Labs page, pick a photo you like, and copy the text prompt from that photo's description.
- 5) Return to the Gemini app and paste that text into the "Describe your image" box.
- Tap the rocket symbol  in the bottom right corner to generate your image.

-Follow @NanoBanana_labs for daily AI glow-ups & viral prompts  .
-Power of artificial intelligence, discover with nano banana pro

 Prompt
 Using 100% of the provided face, create a cinematic extreme close-up scene of an archer warrior attached in the uploaded reference image ( Keep the face of the person 100% accurate from the reference image ) at the exact moment of drawing the bowstring during a heavy downpour.
 The camera is positioned frontally, aligned directly with the arrow's axis, creating an intense and dramatic perspective.
 Extremely shallow depth of field, with absolute focus on the character's eyes, keeping the arrow partially blurred in the foreground.
 The lens simulates a 135mm telephoto lens with a wide aperture (f/1.8).